aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/axis/_index.md

 ```

 Represents the position of tick-mark labels on the specified axis.
-[TickLabelPositionType](../../com.aspose.cells/ticklabelpositiontype).
+See [TickLabelPositionType](../../com.aspose.cells/ticklabelpositiontype).

 **Returns:**
 int